Can You Convert A Garage Into A Living Room? [Top Factors To Consider!]

 Local Building Codes

-The type of code problems you may run into is the same types of codes that all living space must meet.
+The code problems you may encounter are the same codes all living spaces must meet.
 This includes everything from the proper emergency exits to insulation.
-You can address many of these items, but be careful to consider the cost of each carefully when budgeting for your project.

 Ceiling Height

-A garage won’t always have the ceiling height needed for a living space.
-While most do, this can be an especially problematic area if your home has floors that sit higher than the garage floor and you wish to raise them to match.
+While most do, this can be especially problematic if your home has floors that sit higher than the garage floor and you wish to raise them to match.

 HVAC Capacity

 In addition to the heater and air conditioner, consider the ductwork, which will be an added expense.
-It is important that your ductwork is laid out properly to balance the airflow and allow proper return flow in your home.
-Adding this space may disrupt that and require some significant rework of the existing duct layout.
+Your ductwork must be laid out properly to balance the airflow and allow proper return flow in your home.

 Electrical